Your briefing on Friday – The New York Times

 Now a break from the news

 Chances are, you're in the same position that many of us are in now: huddled, pulling away, trying to control our new reality.
-We are here with news that is good, with stories of beauty, art and style, with pleasant distractions and arguments in favor of an educated life in a dark moment. – Sam Sifton
+We are here with news that is good, with stories of beauty, art and style, with pleasant distractions and arguments in favor of an educated life in a dark moment. – Sam Sifton, who oversees The Times' cultural and lifestyle coverage.

-Cook from your pantry: Melissa Clark's recipe for an omelette with a garlic tahini filling could be her rich and tasty lunch in minutes.
+Cook: Cheese is the typical filling for a classic French omelette, but Melissa Clark's recipe uses garlic tahini.

-Watch: "Joe Coscarelli,quot;Diary of a Song "is a wonderful use of the Internet, and you'll fall in love with Grimes.
-So when was the last time you screened,quot; Top Gun "?
-A.O.
-Scott, our general critic, first saw it.
+"Let's go,quot;: Our critic went to the Museum of Metropolitan Art in New York, online, of course, to see Anthony van Dyck's 17th-century painting of Saint Rosalia, who is credited with saving the Italian city of Palermo from an epidemic.

-Listens: We have the best podcast for kids.
-And a wealth of musical theater, dance, and classical music to stream.
+Listens: Here are some great kids podcasts, and lots of musical theater, dance, and classical music to stream.

 And now for the backstory on …

-Jeffrey Gettleman, our head of the New Delhi office, has been covering Prime Minister Narendra Modi's confinement of India's 1.3 billion people.
-I spoke to him about the unanswered questions in the general government guidelines and what we can expect next.
+Jeffrey Gettleman, our head of the New Delhi office, has been covering Prime Minister Narendra Modi closure of 1.3 billion people in India.
+Melina Delkic, on the Briefings team, spoke to him about the unanswered questions in the general government guidelines and what to expect next.

 Guide us through the pre-closing period.
 On the ground, were you surprised that people seemed to stay home right away and follow the rules?